History of the Jews in Greater Cleveland: Education

 There are five Jewish Day Schools in Greater Cleveland: The Joseph and Florence Mandel Jewish Day School, Gross Schechter Day School, Fuchs Mizrachi School, Yeshiva Derech Hatorah, and the Hebrew Academy of Cleveland.
 Approximately 10,000 students attend these schools.
 While Mandel JDS and Schechter educate up to 8th Grade, the Orthodox Schools educate through High School.

 The Mandel family is known for large donations to Jewish organizations throughout the community, especially relating to education.
-The philanthropic family has given millions to places like Mandel JDS, the local JCC, Cuyahoga Community College, and Case Western Reserve University.
+The philanthropic family has given millions to places like Mandel JDS, the local JCC, Cuyahoga Community College, Cleveland State University, and Case Western Reserve University.

 Akiva High School of Cleveland is a school that offers programs and classes for Jewish high schoolers in a variety of fields, including Hebrew classes, Israel advocacy, and other Jewish studies.

 Beachwood High School, a school with one of the highest percentage of Jewish students, offers Hebrew as a foreign language class.
 Most public and private East Side suburban schools with significant numbers of Jewish students have a Jewish Student Union Club.

 The Telshe Yeshiva, a rabbinical college relocated from Lithuania to the Greater Cleveland area in 1941 during the Holocaust, has a main campus in Wickliffe.